EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Introduction

 The EEG signal is a complex waveform characterized by nonlinear features crucial for its analysis.
 Therefore, denoising methods must preserve these nonlinear features while eliminating noise \cite{sun2020novel}.
 The advancement in computer processing power and the expansion of EEG datasets \cite{zhang2020eegdenoisenet} have spurred recent research endeavors to leverage deep learning for EEG signal denoising.
 Commonly employed architectures for EEG denoising networks include feedforward neural networks (FNN) \cite{bebis1994feed} \cite{yang2018automatic}, convolutional neural networks (CNN) \cite{albawi2017understanding} \cite{sun2020novel}, and recurrent neural networks (RNN) \cite{zaremba2014recurrent}, along with their variations, such as long and short-term memory networks (LSTM) \cite{memory2010long} \cite{zhang2020eegdenoisenet}.
 As EEG is collected in the time dimension, establishing a temporal relationship between sampling points, basic network architectures have demonstrated significant improvement in denoising performance compared to traditional methods.
 However, they face challenges either in retaining temporal information or lacking global modeling capability while preserving temporal information.
 To address this, some studies have explored integrating the Transformer model \cite{vaswani2017attention} into EEG denoising tasks, as it \cite{pu2022eegdnet} effectively preserves temporal information and enables efficient data parallel computation, yielding notable results.
+In EEG signal processing, it is critical to accurately capture temporal order information, as patterns and features in these signals are often synchronized with specific neurophysiological events.
+Although the Transformer provides a powerful algorithm to process sequential data through an attentional mechanism, it does not explicitly encode the temporal order of the signals, but rather introduces this information indirectly through positional encoding.
+This may lead to insufficient sensitivity to the temporal dynamics of EEG signals in some cases.